Farama-Foundation/HighwayEnv/docs/dynamics/road/neighbour_vehicles.md

 The {py:meth}`~highway_env.road.road.Road.neighbour_vehicles` method finds the preceding and following vehicles of a given vehicle on a lane.
-It is used throughout the library — notably by {py:class}`~highway_env.vehicle.behavior.IDMVehicle` for longitudinal control and MOBIL lane-change decisions — so its accuracy directly affects simulation behaviour in multi-segment environments.
+It is used throughout the library — notably by {py:class}`~highway_env.vehicle.behavior.IDMVehicle` for MOBIL lane-change decisions.
+Its accuracy directly affects simulation behaviour in multi-segment environments.

 ## Problem

 Before version 1.12, `neighbour_vehicles()` only searched the **current lane segment**.
-Vehicles that had already crossed into a connected next or previous segment were treated as invisible, even when they were directly ahead of or behind the ego vehicle in the driving direction.
+Vehicles that are not in the current segment were treated as invisible, even when they were directly ahead of or behind the ego vehicle in the driving direction.

-This caused incorrect behaviour near segment boundaries in environments built from several connected lanes, such as merge, exit, roundabout, racetrack, intersection, and u-turn maps.
+This caused incorrect behaviour near segment boundaries in environments built from several connected lanes, such as `merge`, `exit`, `roundabout`, `racetrack`, `intersection`, and `u-turn` maps.
 See [issue #626](https://github.com/Farama-Foundation/HighwayEnv/issues/626).

 ## The fix

 When {py:attr}`~highway_env.road.road.Road.neighbour_vehicles_connected_lanes` is enabled, the search extends to **downstream and upstream connected lane segments** via the road-network graph.
-Longitudinal coordinates on each connected lane are mapped into the ego lane's coordinate frame using appropriate offsets (the length of the current lane for next segments, and the negative length of the previous lane for upstream segments).

 The behaviour is controlled by: